- Must be at least 21 years of age on the date of the examination announcement

 Fingerprinting services by the Newport Police Department will only be done for City of Newport Residents.

-The time for fingerprints will be on Wednesdays from 0900-1200.Return to top of page
+The time for fingerprints will be on Wednesdays from 0900-1100 by appointment only.Return to top of page

 Vehicle Identification Number (VIN) inspections are necessary prior to registering a car if the car is bought out of state or has previously been registered out of state.